 After a half-hour of wading through these complaints, I actually unsubscribed from the Star Wars subreddit in a fit of disgust, and thought dark thoughts about perpetually butt-hurt fanboys who were disappointed that The Last Jedi wasn’t the movie they had “written for themselves in their heads” (to quote my very perceptive wife, who also loved the film, along with all of my friends and anyone whose opinion I respect.)

 So…since every other opinionated man-child on the internet has already weighed in, and this clickbait-worthy subject may get this little-known blog some views, why shouldn’t the Holy Bee embrace his own nitpicky tendencies and take a moment to wallow in the negative aspects of the piece of pop culture he ostensibly loves?
 Keep in mind, if there were no goddamn “Special Editions,” this list would be a little shorter.
+And some of the plot holes are due to Lucas obviously and verifiably making up new twists and relationships as he went along, rather than plotting the whole thing out from the get-go (as he sometimes claims he did).
 And, to reference another remark from my wife, literally no movie — especially a “space fantasy” — can stand up to the type of microscopic scrutiny Star Wars has endured over a span of five decades and nine entries.

 Here we go anyway…